bitcoin-sv/go-sdk/README.md

 The license for the code in this repository is the Open BSV License.
 Refer to [LICENSE.txt](./LICENSE.txt) for the license text.

-Thank you for being a part of the BSV Blockchain ecosystem.
+Thank you for being a part of the BSV Blockchain Libraries Project.
 Let's build the future of BSV Blockchain together!